 Although the majority of the locals in Bodrum Turkey are of Turkish nationality, the influence of tourism has created a common culture that is slightly different from the rest of the country.
 Interactions with different cultures from all over the planet have been shaping the local culture for decades.

 Apart from the local population, Bodrum is also home to a significant number of foreigners who have moved here.
-As you pace the streets, you can meet people from various countries.
+As you walk the streets, you can meet people from various countries.
 This multicultural environment brings diversity, making it an exciting place to meet people from different backgrounds.

 Staying Healthy and Safe in Bodrum Turkey